Nutritional Remedies for the Heart

 Most pharmaceutical drugs used in heart disease work by blocking enzymes.
 This has its uses but what the body ideally needs is the right nutrients so that healing can take place.
 The heart needs more energy that any other organ.
 Energy is normally produced within the cells in specialised units called mitochondria.
 If these are not working properly then no amount of drugs or surgery can put you right.
 Dr Sinatra’s remedies are aimed directly at the mitochondria helping them work more efficiently.
 As all cells need mitochondria to produce energy, this approach will not only benefit the heart but will benefit every cell in the body.

 Mitochondria produce 90% of the body’s energy.
 They do this by producing a substance called ATP.
+We produce a hardly believable 70 kg (two-thirds of our body weight) of ATP every single day.
 This is shunted out of the mitochondria where it is broken down within the cell to produce ADP plus energy.
 This ADP is recycled – shunted back into the mitochondria to produce more ATP and so forth.
 Storage of ATP is limited and if there isn’t enough ATP available the cell may break down the ADP to AMP which also produces energy.
 However this is a poor strategy as AMP can’t be recycled and is lost in the urine.
 The body’s energy supplies then dwindle.

 Active cells, like heart cells need large and continuous supplies of ATP.
 In many heart diseases, such as heart failure, the energy pool can be depleted by 40-50%.
 It can be seen that recycling of ADP is critically important.
 Two substances are essential for this recycling: Coenzyme Q10 and L Carnitine.
 Recycling would be impossible without Co-enzyme Q10.
 L Carnitine is also critically important as it carries the ATP across the membrane of the mitochondria.
 The key substance needed to replenish energy in the mitochondria is called D Ribose.
 There is no other substance that can do this.
 It acts like a battery charger and the amount of charge is limited to the amount of D Ribose available.
 For these energy pathways to work the body uses enzymes and these need magnesium to function properly.
 Magnesium is also involved in the recycling process.
 The problem is that any heart disease will put a strain on the mitochondria and can lead to depletion of these nutrients